pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fix

+* follower song location is not reset on a change of song *
+* sort file read find by modification date
+* add local songlist on single button
+* replace songlist with local list on a single button
 * Hear bpm when changing (temp drums)
 * Eliminate song views from history so only playings are in the list
 * Data on bpm during play pause